marcusasar/SQL_Project_Sales_Analysis/README.md

 - VAT Contribution: The data shows that members paid a VAT of $15.61, while normal customers paid $15.10.
 This indicates that members, on average, contribute slightly more to the VAT revenue compared to normal customers.

 - Membership Status and Spending: The higher VAT paid by members suggests that they might engage in higher-value transactions or purchase more taxable goods/services compared to normal customers.
-This could be due to various factors such as membership perks, discounts, or exclusive offers that incentivize members to spend more.

 | customer_type | VAT   |
 | ------------- | ----- |